 These are the Access-list that are made using the source IP address only.
 These ACLs permit or deny the entire protocol suite.
 They don’t distinguish between the IP traffic such as TCP, UDP, HTTPS, etc. By using numbers 1-99 or 1300-1999, the router will understand it as a standard ACL and the specified address as the source IP address.

 - Extended Access-list –

-These are the ACL that uses both source and destination IP addresses.
+These are the ACL that uses source IP, Destination IP, source port, and Destination port.
 These types of ACL, we can also mention which IP traffic should be allowed or denied.
 These use range 100-199 and 2000-2699.

 Also, there are two categories of access-list: